 Just wanted to give you guys a little idea of what our adoption waiting game still has to go through before we get to meet our son!
 Our Dossier is currently in Haiti.
-Below is an outline of the process that has to be completed before we are matched with a child.
+Our Dossier is ready to go but the children’s Dossiers have to go through the below process in order to be matched with a family.
+We are waiting for our sons Dossier to be completed!

 2) Dossier is submitted to IBESR and goes to multidisciplinary service for inventory